ThomasG1raud/projet_auth/README.md

 - Express.js for creating the microservice
 - JSON Web Tokens for authentication
 - Passport.js for social sign-in authentication
-  -Sequelize ORM for interacting with the database
+- Sequelize ORM for interacting with the database
 - CORS middleware for handling cross-origin requests
 - Swagger UI for API documentation
 - Chai and Mocha for unit testing